ibm-cloud-docs/account/enterprise-settings.md

 # Managing your enterprise
 {: #enterprise-settings}

 From the dashboard of your {{site.data.keyword.Bluemix}} enterprise, you can view enterprise details, take common actions such as adding accounts and inviting users, and view billing information.
-You can also rename your enterprise on the dashboard or using the CLI or API.
+You can also rename your enterprise on the dashboard or by using the CLI or API.
 {:shortdesc}

 To manage enterprise settings, you need the Administrator or Editor role on the Enterprise service in the enterprise account.